Table of Contents

 Example: “2015年1月23日” for the 23rd of January, 2015.

 However, a unique year system based on the reigns of the emperors of Japan, called Gengō (or Nengō) appears in everyday life.
 Because government offices require you to fill out forms with your date of birth in Gengō in many cases, it is useful to know your birth year in Gengō.
-A new gengo will begin on May 1st 2019 as Emperor Heisei abdicates, with the new era name due to be announced on April 1st.
+A new gengo began on May 1st 2019 as Emperor Heisei abdicates and the new era name is Reiwa.

 Shōwa (1926-1989) (“昭和”, abbr.
 “S” or “昭”)